-Cross River Partnership plans to work in conjunction with the Rothschild Foundation and the Greater London Authority to carry out an innovative measure in an attempt to keep London at the forefront of expressive art culture and attracting more interest to its night time economy.
-The Illuminated River project, led by the new Illuminated River Foundation, will encompass 17 historical bridges that run across the river to represent the vibrant and futuristic approach London is taking through the use of low-carbon, sustainable and green technology.
+Cross River Partnership plans to continue working in conjunction with the Rothschild Foundation and the Greater London Authority to carry out this innovative measure in an attempt to keep London at the forefront of expressive art culture and attracting more interest to its night-time economy.
+The Illuminated River project, led by the Illuminated River Foundation, will encompass 15 historical bridges that run across the river to represent the vibrant and futuristic approach London is taking through the use of low-carbon, sustainable and green technology.

-The 17 bridges within the scope of the project are: Albert Bridge, Chelsea Bridge, Grosvenor Railway Bridge, Nine Elms (planned), Vauxhall Bridge, Lambeth Bridge, Westminster Bridge, Hungerford Bridge and Golden Jubilee Footbridges, Waterloo Bridge, Blackfriars Bridge, Blackfriars Railway Bridge, Millennium Footbridge, Southwark Bridge, Cannon Street Railway Bridge, London Bridge and Tower Bridge.
+The 15 bridges within the scope of the project are: Albert Bridge, Chelsea Bridge, Grosvenor Railway Bridge, Vauxhall Bridge, Lambeth Bridge, Westminster Bridge, Hungerford Bridge and Golden Jubilee Footbridges, Waterloo Bridge, Blackfriars Bridge, Blackfriars Railway Bridge, Millennium Bridge, Southwark Bridge, Cannon Street Railway Bridge, London Bridge and Tower Bridge.